pjsingal/coding_projects/README.md

 The programs shown below are very much works in progress.
 I am currently reworking their C++ reference libraries to eliminate redundancies and improve processing speed.

-##### 2a.
-"ICP_LoRa_Client" [In Progress]
-The client microcontroller receives and reconstructs data packets that have been transmitted by the server.
+2a.
+"ICP_LoRa_Client" The client microcontroller receives and reconstructs data packets that have been transmitted by the server.
 Despite the name, the client is attached to a long-range (LoRa) radio breakout board but not an ICP pressure sensor.
 This component will be located outside of the towing tank and wired directly into the lab computer.

-##### 2b.
-"ICP_LoRa_Server" [In Progress]
-The server microcontroller collects pressure data via an ICP sensor and transmits them as 8-bit packets to the client via an attached LoRa breakout board.
+2b.
+"ICP_LoRa_Server" The server microcontroller collects pressure data via an ICP sensor and transmits them as 8-bit packets to the client via an attached LoRa breakout board.
 The server has a waterproof casing and is embedded directly within the submerged airfoil.

 ## MATLAB
 ### 1. "BrinkmanEquations_CodeLifeVentilatorChallenge"